Invasive Species of New York Finger Lakes/CNY Region

 Prevention makes even more sense when one considers the options available for removing the invaders.
 Simply pulling up rhizomatous plants will often help to propagate them.
 Applying herbicides is often ineffective, too costly, or dangerous to the environment.
 Mowing is effective in many cases but it must be repeated several times per season and then repeated for several years before the energy is depleted in the root system.
 The best advice here is to understand why the particular invader is so successful and minimize or eliminate that advantage.

 The following is a list of the common invasive plants in the Finger Lakes & Central NY area with links to sites where you can find more information.
 (For more compact, printable list click here.)
 The list was compiled from the Cornell Botanic Gardens Invasive Species Policy list, the NY State invasives list, and the Finger Lakes PRISM list.
-Those lists were edited by edited by Cornell botanist Robert Wesley to reflect only species known to be both found in the Finger Lakes region and problematic here.
+Those lists were edited by Cornell botanist Robert Wesley to reflect only species known to be both found in the Finger Lakes region and problematic here.
 We give only two levels: invasive and potentially of concern - a "watch list".
 Please contact us if you have any questions on this subject. (updated 3/2026)

 Invasive Plants